-- Fair value of our common stock.
-Because our stock has not been publicly traded prior to March 26, 2015, we have estimated the fair value of our common stock, as discussed in "Common Stock Valuations" below.
-Upon the completion of our initial public offering, our common stock is valued by reference to the trading price of our common stock in the public market. - Expected term.
+- Expected term.
 The expected term represents the period that our stock-based awards are expected to be outstanding.
 For stock option awards that were at the money when granted, we have based our expected term on the simplified method available under SAB 110, as we do not have sufficient historical experience for determining the expected term of the stock option awards granted.
-For stock-option awards that were in the money when granted, we use an expected term that we believe is appropriate under these circumstances, which is not materially different than determining the expected term based on a lattice model.

-- Risk-free rate.
+For stock option awards that were in the money when granted1 prior to the time that our common stock traded in the public market, we use an expected term that we believe is appropriate under these circumstances, which does not produce a materially different result than determining the expected term for our stock options that were granted with an exercise price at least equal to the then current fair market value of our common stock. - Risk-free rate.
 The risk-free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected terms of the options for each option group. - Dividend yield.
 We have never declared or paid any cash dividends and do not presently plan to pay cash dividends in the foreseeable future.
 Consequently, we used an expected dividend yield of zero.